chimalsky/DIS-2019-Website/content/travel.md

 The currency in San Diego is US Dollars.
 Most international ATM cards and credit cards can also be used.
 If you are traveling from outside the US you may need adapters for electrical appliances; the standard voltage in the US is 120 V and the frequency is 60 Hz.

 ###Visa Letter
-If you need a support letter to attend ACM Creativity and Cognition, please send an email to the following email address: supportletters@acm.org.
+If you need a support letter to attend ACM DIS 2019, please send an email to the following email address: supportletters@acm.org.
 Please be sure to include all of the following information below in your email:

 Your name as it appears on your passport
 Your current postal mailing address